 New in Theaters:

-Most weeks, Bill Newcott previews the weekend’s top theatrical releases in a video for our AARP Now smartphone app.
-This time out, he weighs the nominees for the Best Picture Oscar: Who will win?
-And who should?
+Each week Bill Newcott reviews the weekend’s top theatrical releases in a video for our AARP Now smartphone app.
+This time, Bill looks at Wilson, the new comedy featuring the quirky brilliance of Woody Harrelson.

 Still in Theaters:

 Writer-director M. Knight Shyamalan’s low-budget thriller is a dark-as-pitch delight.
-James McAvoy (The Last King of Scotland) holds us in thrall as a guy with 24 personalities, and we meet virtually all of them — as do three terrified high school girls he kidnaps and locks in a windowless room.
+James McAvoy (The Last King of Scotland) holds us in thrall as a guy with 24 personalities — and we meet virtually all of them.

-David Oyelowo and Rosamund Pike shine in the true story of a 1940s African prince who marries a London office worker, igniting an international incident that flared from England to South Africa.
+David Oyelowo and Rosamund Pike shine in the true story of a 1940s African prince who marries a London office worker, igniting an international incident that flares from England to South Africa.

 Discounts & Benefits